Elections New Brunswick

 • will have been ordinarily resident in the school district for at least six months immediately before the election; and

-• expects to be ordinarily resident in the Province and in the school district on election day,
+• expect to be ordinarily resident in the Province and in the school district on election day,

-• is resident of the subdistrict or electoral zone when he or she is nominated;
+• are resident of the subdistrict or electoral zone when they are nominated;

-• is willing to discharge the duties of the office of councillor in the official language on the basis of which the school district is organized, for which the candidate is offering;
+• are willing to discharge the duties of the office of councillor in the official language on the basis of which the school district is organized, for which the candidate is offering;

-• the consent of the candidate, with the signature of the person witnessing the consent of the candidate;
+• the consent of the candidate and the signature of the witness to the consent of the candidate;

-• the signatures of at least ten (10) nominators, each of whom must be:
+• the signatures of at least ten (10) nominators who:

-• a parent of a child registered in a public school in the district (but not necessarily the subdistrict of the candidate).
+• are the parents of a pupil enrolled in a school in the school district (but not necessarily the subdistrict of the candidate) for which the candidate is offering.
 Parents of children who are being home schooled are not eligible to be a nominator; and

 • a completed declaration of the witness who obtains the nominators’ signatures.

-Witness and Nominators: Each signature must be witnessed and the witness cannot be a nominator unless another person witnesses him or her.
-The candidate may collect and witness nominator signatures, but may not nominate himself or herself.
+The candidate, a family member of a candidate, or any other person may collect and be the witness to the nominator signatures.
+The person collecting nominator signatures must be present and witness the elector signing the form.
+A person cannot sign as a nominator and be their own witness to that signature.
 Each witness who collects signatures must complete a separate declaration.
-Relatives of a candidate may be nominators if they are qualified voters.
-The returning officer will check the list of nominators on the list of electors to determine if they are qualified to vote in your area.
-If a nominator has moved recently, ask them to call the returning office to update their information so that they are listed at their current address.
+The Municipal Returning Officer will check the list of nominators on the list of electors to determine if they are qualified to vote in your area.
+If a nominator has moved recently, ask them to call the returning office to update their information to ensure they are listed at their current address.

-Withdrawal of a Candidate (Subsection 17(4)): After nomination, a candidate who decides not to run may withdraw his or her nomination at any time not later than 5:00 p.m. on the third day after nomination day.
+Withdrawal of a Candidate (Subsection 17(4)): After nomination, a candidate who decides not to run may withdraw their nomination at any time not later than 5:00 p.m. on the third day after nominations close.
 A person withdraws by giving the Municipal Returning Officer a written statement that they are withdrawing as a candidate, signed by the candidate and two witnesses who are qualified voters in the relevant subdistrict.
+Any votes cast for a candidate who has so withdrawn are null and void.

 Death of a Candidate (Subsection 17(5)): If a candidate dies after the close of nominations and before the closing of the polls on election day, the Municipal Electoral Officer for the Province will countermand the election for the affected subdistrict or electoral zone, and fix new dates for the nomination of candidates and a postponed election.
 The new election day will be not more than three months after the original election date.
 Candidates already nominated do not need to resubmit nomination papers, but additional candidates may be nominated.

-Acclamations (Subsection 17(4.1)): If no more candidates than can be elected in a subdistrict or electoral zone are nominated, those candidates are elected by acclamation, and no polls are held for that office.
+Acclamations (Subsection 17(4.1)): If no more candidates than can be elected in a subdistrict or electoral zone are nominated, each candidate is deemed elected by acclamation at the close of nominations, and declared elected by acclamation on election day without holding the poll.

-Contested Elections (Subsection 19(2)): If more candidates than can be elected to an office are nominated, polls will be held to elect candidates for that office thirty-one (31) days after the close of nominations.
+Contested Elections (Subsection 19(2)):: If more candidates than can be elected to an office are nominated, polls will be held to elect candidates for that office.

 There are no restrictions on how much money candidates for District Education Council elections may spend on campaigning, and no requirements for filing any statements of donations received or money spent.
 However, there are some restrictions on campaign activity: